aronjschwartz/steel_training/README.md

 train.csv                  #CSV containing core data

+Change ROOT DIR on line 19 to your directory in steel_train.py

 Run the following from command line to execute the program (while in working directory as shown above):